zerozedsc/kiosk_system/TRACKING.md

   - On tab switch to Inventory (index 2), call `resetAuthentication()` to force re-authentication.
   - Removed unnecessary `resetAuth` callback parameter from `InventoryPage` for cleaner design.
   - Ensured `InventoryPageState` is public (not private) so it can be referenced by the global key.

-### Code Quality & Refactoring
-- **Refactored** `InventoryPageState` to be public for cross-file access.
-- **Removed** unused/incorrect callback assignment (`resetAuth?.call = ...`) to avoid runtime errors.
-- **Verified** that authentication reset logic is only handled via the global key.

----

-## Next Steps / TODO
-- Continue to track all significant changes and decisions here.
-- Add new entries for each feature, bugfix, or refactor as they are completed.

 ---